quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/index.md

 1. *UI* - provides the chat UI, and shows the sentiment being applied to the chat messages.

 2. *Sentiment analysis* - uses the [Hugging Face](https://huggingface.co/) model to perform sentiment analysis on the chat messages.
+There is also a *Drafts sentiment analysis* service for messages being typed, but not yet sent.

 3. *Twitch data source* - An alternative to typing chat messages - you select a Twitch channel and then perform sentiment analysis on Twitch messages.